Rafase282/MyFCCWiki/HTML-&-CSS.md

 ```

 ## Use an ID Attribute to Style an Element
-One cool thing about id attributes is that, like classes, you can style them using CSS.
+One cool thing about `id` attributes is that, like classes, you can style them using CSS.

-Here's an example of how you can take your element with the id attribute of cat-photo-element and give it the background color of green.
-In your style element: #cat-photo-element { background-color: green; }
+Here's an example of how you can take your element with the `id` attribute of cat-photo-element and give it the background color of green.

+In your style element: `#cat-photo-element { background-color: green; }`

-Note that inside your style element, you always reference classes by putting a . in front of their names.
-You always reference ids by putting a # in front of their names.
+Note that inside your style element, you always reference classes by putting a `.` in front of their names.
+You always reference ids by putting a `#` in front of their names.

 ## Adjusting the Padding of an Element
 HTML elements are essentially little rectangles.
-Three important attributes control the space that surrounds each HTML element: padding, margin, and border.
+Three important attributes control the space that surrounds each HTML element: `padding`, `margin`, and `border`.
 An element's padding controls the amount of space between the element and its border.

 ```
 .green-box {